 What Are ESG Investments?

 Today, all investments based on social values or morals, such as ethical investing and social impact investing, are included in sustainable investing.
-Simply enough, the ongoing ESG investment trends suggest that it is quite profitable just to be a good human being and put your money to productive use.
+Simply enough, the ongoing ESG investment trends suggest that it is profitable to be a good human being and put your money to productive use.

 Is ESG investing a trend?